-(1) Common shares of the Corporation were subject to a share consolidation on April 14, 2014 at 3.14:1 and also on August 25, 2015 at 20:1.
+(1) Common shares of the Corporation were subject to a share consolidation on August 25, 2015 at 20:1.

 The share price performance trend illustrated within this chart does not necessarily reflect the trend in the Corporation's compensation to executive officers over the same time period.
 The share price valuation of gold producers, as well as exploration and development companies, fluctuates with changes in the underlying commodity prices, and at no time during the period was compensation intended to reflect share price performance driven by externalities.
 Alignment with Shareholders is nonetheless achieved by awarding a significant portion of compensation in the form of long-term equity-based incentives.